-Personnel costs increased due to positions being filled, offset by unbudgeted grant/subsidy income.
+Personnel costs increased due to the filling of vacant positions.

 Other expenses

 The largest variances were for Community recovery grants of \$0.5 million and the movement in the aftercare provision amounting to \$1.3 million.
 This is offset by various budget savings amounting to \$0.3 million.